 A wide range of welding equipment and welding tips are available on the market.
 We recommend high-speed nozzles, which ensure secure and reliable seams by evenly heating the sheet and welding rod.
 Semi-automatic welding units with mechanical feeding are suitable for welding in series.

-Fillet, single V and double V butt welds are most frequently used with KOMACEL PLUS EMBOSSED.
-Thin sheets are joined by single V-butt welds, thicker sheets by double V-butt welds.
-Double V-butt welds should be produced by welding alternately on both sides to avoid distortions.
+Fillet, single V and double V butt welds are most frequently used with KOMATEX.
+Thin sheets are joined by single V butt welds, thicker sheets by double V butt welds.
+Double V butt welds should be produced by welding alternately on both sides to avoid distortions.

 It is important to weld with undrawn filler rods at constant pressure and speed.
 Before using a new welding rod, the weld must be scraped to remove thermally damaged material.
-To achieve good hot gas welding factors with KOMACEL PLUS EMBOSSED, the temperature1 inside a circular welding nozzle should be 464 – 518°F. For a high-speed nozzle, the inside temperature should be 518 – 554°F.
+To achieve good hot gas welding factors with KOMACEL, the temperature1 inside a circular welding nozzle should be 464 – 518°F. For a high-speed nozzle, the inside temperature should be 518 – 554°F.

 Heated Tool (Butt Welding)